How Do I Pass the PMP Certification Exam?

 - Emotional intelligence (EQ) questions have been coming up in the exam lately.
 Recommend understanding the term and in which situations EQ would be helpful.

-- Quality questions included the Ishikawa/Fishbone/Cause and Effect Diagrams as part of the correct answer, as well as the Pareto Diagram and principle, and the Control Charts.
+- Quality questions included the Ishikawa/Fishbone/Cause and Effect Diagrams as part of the correct answer, the Pareto Diagram and principle, and the Control Charts.

-- There have been one or two questions regarding the Tornado Diagram, as well as the Affinity Diagram to collect and categorize stakeholders’ input to the PM Plan.
+- There have been one or two questions regarding the Tornado Diagram and the Affinity Diagram to collect and categorize stakeholders’ input to the PM Plan.

 - Risk Identification questions are common, including how to treat a newly identified risk, such as what to do first: implement a workaround or update the risk register or perform qualitative risk analysis.